-All documentation associated with the Stamp in Figure 9-3 will be reviewed and approved by the WSDOT Materials Fabrication Inspection Office and kept at the point of steel used on the project will not be tracked by the WSDOT Materials Fabrication Inspection Office.
+All documentation associated with the Stamp in Figure 9-3 will be reviewed and approved by the WSDOT Materials Fabrication Inspection Office and kept at the point of Manufacture.
+Quantities of foreign steel used on the project will not be tracked by the WSDOT Materials Fabrication Inspection Office.